Tips to actively engage your language class

 Keeping your students interested is another challenge when trying to drill grammar rules of a foreign language into their repertoire.
 Luckily, teaching the culture alongside the language and giving students assignments that immerse them in the language and the culture is an easy way to get them excited about learning.
 Try implementing multimedia into your lessons to give students a taste of the culture, from movies and news, to music and reading assignments of a local paper.
 You can also encourage engagement through games and fun assignments where they get to interact with native speakers.
 For example, if you’re teaching Spanish, have students go to a Mexican restaurant (or Colombian, Spanish tapas, or Salvadoran) and order in Spanish.
 You could even create one of Classtime’s Collaborative Challenges to structure the lesson around a narrative in which the class works together in an effort to achieve a common goal.

 Learning a foreign language doesn’t have to be strict grammar rules and boring memorization, and it shouldn’t be!
 Technology gives you many ways to engage your language class in both the language and the culture.
-What other tips do you have for engaging a foreign language class?

 Be the first to read our latest posts by signing up for our newsletter on the right.